Country Guide: Egypt

 - Extra charges may be applied for the inspection of special items, including: alcohol, food, phones, paintings, etc.; check with agent for details.

-- Inspection fees and taxes are paid by the shipper.
+- Inspection fees and taxes are paid by the owner of the goods.

-- All private shippers not having a Letter of Guarantee must pay duties and taxes in cash.
+- All private owners of the goods not having a letter of guarantee must pay duties and taxes in cash.

-- The Letter of Guarantee states an amount of money corresponding to the amount of duties and taxes to be paid; these funds are placed into a bank account and released to the shipper when moving out of Egypt; at that time, all items must be exported, otherwise taxes and fines will be paid on each missing item.
+- The letter of guarantee states an amount of money corresponding to the amount of duties and taxes to be paid; these funds are placed into a bank account and released to the owner of the goods when moving out of Egypt; at that time, all items must be exported, otherwise taxes and fines will be paid on each missing item.

 - Vehicles and all audio visual goods must be loaded at the door of the container.